awsdocs/amazon-ecs-developer-guide/doc_source/ecs-exec.md

 + Install Session Manager plugin for the AWS CLI\.
 For more information, see [Install the Session Manager plugin for the AWS CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html)\.
 + ECS Exec has version requirements depending on whether your tasks are hosted on Amazon EC2 or AWS Fargate:
   + If you're using Amazon EC2, you must use an Amazon ECS optimized AMI that was released after January 20th, 2021, with an agent version of 1\.50\.2 or greater\.
 For more information, see [Amazon ECS optimized AMIs](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html)\.
   + If you're using AWS Fargate, you must use platform version 1\.4\.0 or higher\.
-For more information, see [AWS Fargate platform versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html)\.
+For more information, see [FARGATElong; platform versions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/platform_versions.html)\.

 ## Enabling and using ECS Exec<a name="ecs-exec-enabling-and-using"></a>